The Legal Challenge to Save Teztan Biny (Fish Lake) Continues!

-First, Taseko filed two separate judicial reviews arising from the rejection of the New Prosperity Mine — the first seeks to set aside the scathing report of the independent federal environmental review panel, and the second judicial review seeks to set aside the federal government’s rejection of the project.
+In 2016, Taseko filed two separate judicial reviews arising from the rejection of the New Prosperity Mine — the first sought to set aside the scathing report of the independent federal environmental review panel, and the second judicial review sought to set aside the federal government’s rejection of the project.
 The two judicial reviews were heard one after another by the same judge at the end of January 2017.

-There is a lot at stake with the judicial reviews.
-It is critical to demonstrate that environmental assessment can work, and companies like Taseko cannot overturn the results of a comprehensive environmental review (and the efforts of First Nations, concerned citizens and environmental organizations) simply by pouring its resources into litigation and outspending other parties until they get the result that they want.
-No must mean no.
+There was a lot at stake with the judicial reviews.
+The legal victory demonstrates that environmental assessment can work, and companies like Taseko cannot overturn the results of a comprehensive environmental review (and the efforts of First Nations, concerned citizens and environmental organizations) simply by pouring its resources into litigation and outspending other parties until they get the result that they want.
+The Tsilhqot’in have established that no must mean no.